 I'm currently a student at Harvard University, studying linguistics and psychology, as well as Near Eastern Languages and Civilizations.
 I am fluent in Spanish, am in Advanced Standing Arabic, Advanced Standing Russian, and speak an intermediate level of Polish.

 I've been tutoring English for several years now, have had 6 years of ESL experience, and two years of SAT tutoring.
 I am currently the an ESL tutor at a center for Refugees, and am also on staff for younger ESL students at a Refugee Youth Enrichment Program.
 Additionally, I tutor for Harvard Student Agencies.
+This summer I have been working as the Education Coordinator at a Lebanese refugee camp teaching English.
 Teaching and tutoring is what I'm passionate about, and making difficult material accessible and comprehensible is what I'm all about.
 I plan on working in the field of education after graduating from Harvard.

 My philosophy about teaching is that it has to be relatable.
 If a tutor is too cerebral and cold, then there's little incentive for the student to want to learn.
 What does this mean for my style of tutoring?
 It means that I like to be down-to-earth, to develop a sense of trust between tutees and myself, and to make the educational material as comprehensible as possible.
 I operate under the assumption that each individual student has a different learning style and different needs, and I try to cater to those differences as best as possible.
 This also means working with my tutee to develop reasonable goals with the given tutoring time.

 I think education is an incredibly powerful asset that anyone can have, and I have seen it transform the lives of those around me, especially in my experience with refugees learning English.
 Knowledge is not power; rather, knowledge is empowerment.
 It creates pride, worth, and gives one a real sense of purpose.
 I hope that you'll consider me as a potential tutor.